HALE VETERINARY CLINIC

 My little oasis - a quiet, comfortable place for me to take phone calls and tend to paperwork.

-After checking in with Stephanie and filling out some forms, we will meet in the examination room.
+After checking in at the front desk we will meet in the examination room.
 Here is where I will do my initial assessment and discuss treatment options.
+That is Kim, RVT aiding Dr. Hale (now retireed) as he examines a patient.

 EXAMINATION ROOM